alxfed/alxfed.github.io/_posts/2023-07-17-Name-your-new-profession.markdown

 out, not only you have to change profession several times, but (!!!):
 ### You have to invent the name of your next profession!
 &nbsp;&nbsp;&nbsp;&nbsp;Yes!
-It looks like going forward you will have to invent a name for your new profession every time.
+It looks like going forward you will have to invent a name for your new profession yourself... every time.
 Well...
 I though about it myself, I considered the multiple options offered by ChatGPT, Bard, Claude (all in vain by the way), I finally came up with my own version, which my wife approved.
 The name of my next profession will be:<br>
 <h1 align="center">AI Dialogue Facilitator</h1>
-<br>I will explain why to those of you who don't understand... a little bit later.
+<br>AI Dialog Facilitator

+The AI Dialog Facilitator does the following:
+- Formulates tasks for the AI model(s) used by the company, ensuring a reasonable expectation of success.
+- Collects and organizes materials and data to provide descriptive context and documented precedents for interactions with the company's AI.
+- Recommends the appropriate form of interaction with AI for each task, such as one-on-one dialogue, group conversation with AI, or multilateral conversation involving multiple copies of AI with adversarial instructions and one or more humans.
+- Sets up and moderates the course of all these types of interactions, documenting the stages of conversations, AI responses, and momentary decisions made by the human participants.

+The AI Dialog Facilitator reports directly to the CEO, President, or Chairman of the board.